What is Helios?

 The WAV format is derived from the RIFF container format which was designed in 1991.
 It did not anticipate contemporary requirements, such as the need for metadata like artist, title, album, cover art, and so forth.

-If Helios detects embedded metadata in your files, whatever format that they may be in, it will store that data in its database which is convenient for serving client software requests later.
-Although it's convenient, embedded metadata is not essential and does not normally have any impact on how songs are analyzed.
+If Helios detects embedded metadata in your files, whatever format that they are in, it will extract and store that data.
+Although convenient, embedded metadata is not essential and should not normally have any impact on how songs are analyzed.

 Helios can take some time to analyze your catalogue, but it only needs to analyze each song once.
-On a modern computer you can as a rough estimate assume about one song per second per CPU.
+On a modern computer you can as a rough estimate assume about one song per second per CPU for the initial analysis.

-However, the installation itself can take place in under ten minutes.
+However, the installation itself could potentially take under a minute or two.
 Helios uses the most advanced package management system in the world which has been under continuous development for nearly two decades.
 It is used in hundreds of operating systems.

 Once installed Helios runs as a system service exporting a RESTful API.
 Helios will even take care of configuring your router automatically via UPnP if you ask it to.